Annual Teaching and Learning Symposium

 Abstracts should contain the following information (500-word limit):

-• Research Statement/Research Question(s)
+• Research Question(s)

-• Findings
+• Findings that address research questions

-• Originality of the idea and innovative concept
+• Originality of the idea

-• Clarity of research statement/question
+• Clarity of research question(s)

 • Strength of background and significance of the study

-• Relevance and significance of findings
+• Relevance and potential impact of findings

-• Soundness of conclusions
+• Soundness of discussion

 Abstracts should contain the following information (500-word limit):

-• Interest to the medical education community
+• Relevance and Interest of the topic to the medical education community

 • Author(s)’ experience and expertise with the topic